Alphafofana/queueify/README.md

-# Interaction Programing DH2642 - Project "Queueify" React
+# Interaction Programing DH2642 - Project "Queueify"

-## About
-This repository contains the code for project "Queueify", which focuses on the Model-View-Controller framework utilizing React.
+This repository contains the code for project "Queueify", which focuses on Model-View-Controller using the React framework.

+## Project Title
+Queueify

+## Project description

 Queueify is an application that uses the Spotify API.
 The user can choose to either log in as a host with their Spotify account, or as a guest using their google or facebook account.
 The guest is able to join a new session using a given event ID created by the host.
 The idea is to use a shared playlist, where users can upvote/downvote songs in the list.
 They can also add new songs to the list using the search function.
-The host have the option to remove songs from the playlist.
+The host have the exclusive option to remove songs from the playlist.

 ### Try it
 The app is hosted on [Heroku](https://signup.heroku.com/?c=70130000000NeLCAA0&gclid=CjwKCAiAiML-BRAAEiwAuWVggkEMhnf3uC02TCfvWUz22oo2ugNs5-ssMwtxYIWx7a5XshM98AiuNBoCxvoQAvD_BwE) and uses automatic deploys that tracks the master branch of this repository.

-To test the app, go to [test-queueify.herokuapp.com](https://test-queueify.herokuapp.com/) and start by log in either as a guest or host.
+To test the app, go to [queueify.herokuapp.com](https://queueify.herokuapp.com/) and start by log in either as a guest or host.

 ### What we have done
 - Created user functionality using Firebase authentication

+- Database storage in Firebase

 - Created a currentSession page that shows the shared playlist for Host and Guest

-- Created DataSource.js that hold API calls used in the app
+- Created DataSource.js that holds API calls used in the app

 - Created search functionality that allows user to search for songs and add them to playlist

 - Created newSession page that allows user to join sessions with session ID and password

 - Created responsive sidebar and navbar

 - Saving data about the sessions in Firebase Firestore, in order to make the session data available to multiple users.

 - Utilized Firebase Cloud Functions to make certain API calls to Spotify run backend.

 ## The API in this project
 This application uses the [Spotify API](https://developer.spotify.com/documentation/web-api/)

+## Project file structure

+**src folder**
+`app.js`: This file holds the layout and routing in the app. (private route osv) `dataSource.js`: Fetches the spotify API `QueueifyModel.js`: Contains different functions used in other files.

+**components folder**
+This folder contains individual folders that each holds view, presenter and their associated css.
+The presenter files:

+**CurrentSession**
+`currentSession.js`: Depending on the Login (guest/host), the Currentsession shown for the user will be different.
+If the user is a host they can have the option to remove songs from the list, while the guest can't.
+In this file, depending on the login condition, props and data will be send to eiter `currentSessionGuestView.js` or `currentSessionHostView.js`.
+**Login**
+`login.js`: The login is connected with the firebase auth server and it takes in email and password.
+If login fails, it gives an visible error for the user saying "failed to log in".
+**navbar**
+`navbar.js`: The navbar will show the UserName of the person loged in the session, and a log out button.
+The presenter will get the user information from firebase Auth.
+There is also a function that handles the logout.
+If the user can logout succesfully, they will be redirected to the login page, else an error message will appear saying "failed to log out".
+**popup**
+`popup.js`: When the user clicks on login as guest/login as host on the first page, a popup will appear. *TODO* **router**
+`privateRouteChildren.js`: *TODO*
+`privateRouteComponent`:  *TODO*
+**search**
+`search.js`: The user searches for a song/artist in the search page.
+**sessionHandler**
+`sessionHandler.js`: After a login, the user will be able to join or create a new session.
+The host will be able to create new sessions, while the guest will have the option to enter a Session name and a session pin created by the host.
+Depending on the login, props and data will either be sent to `joinSessionView.js` (guest) or `newSessionView.js` (host).

+**Services folder**
+`firebase.js` : *TODO*

+**root folder**
+`firebase.json`,
+`package.json`,
+`package-lock.json`

 ## How to setup this Project